 What Is The AML Transaction Monitoring?

 Financial institutions can control transaction tracking time automatically, billions of transactions instantly.
 It responds to the AML (Anti Money Laundering), CFT (Countering The Financing of Terrorism), and KYC (Know Your Customer) requirements of companies.
 If there is a condition that triggers the rules during customer transactions, the transaction monitoring software generates an alarm.
-When the software generates an alarm, the process is automatically stopped, and the process is reviewed in detail by the Firm's Compliance or Risk Department.
+When the software generates an alarm, the transaction monitoring process in aml is automatically stopped, and the process is reviewed in detail by the Firm's Compliance or Risk Department.
 If the customer detects crime in the transaction, it reports to the AML, CFT, and KYC regulators that the suspicious transactions are reported.
 This report is called the Suspicious Activity Report (SAR).
 The results of the findings are usually sufficient to predict a client's more activity and determine if there is a threat.

 Activities such as currency exchange, another payment, money order, bank transfer or money to a bank, withdrawal, and deposit are covered by AML Transaction Monitoring, and this software is often used by money services, banks, money transfer companies, insurance companies, real estate agents, lawyers, accountants.